Choosing a bong

 If you're after portability or discretion, small bongs are perfect.
 But remember that smaller ones might not deliver as powerful hits as larger ones.

-Tall bongs offer cooler and smoother smoke due to their longer path but can be challenging for newbies because of the strong pull required.
+Tall bongs offer cooler and smoother smoke due to their longer path, but the strong pull required can be challenging for newbies.
 If this doesn't faze you, then go big.

-Before purchasing, contemplate how often and in what circumstances you'll use your water pipe to make the best choice for yourself.
+Before purchasing, consider how often and under what circumstances you'll use your water pipe to make the best choice for you.

 3. Understanding Bong Pricing

-Size also plays a role in pricing.
+Size also influences pricing.
 A larger bong requires more materials, which raises its cost.
-Complexity is another factor - modular designs that allow for customization will typically come with higher price tags because they offer greater flexibility and convenience.
+Complexity is another factor—modular designs that allow for customization typically have higher price tags because they offer greater flexibility and convenience.

-Lastly is branding.
-Large brands such as Puffco usually charge more, not only because their products are high quality but because their branding is also premium.
+Lastly, there is branding.
+Large brands such as Puffco usually charge more, not only because their products are high quality but also because their branding is premium.

-To get a good deal online, compare prices across different websites before making your purchase decision.
+To get a good deal online, compare prices across different websites before purchasing.

 4. Different Types of Bong Styles